Haroenv/Comodi-Python/README.md

 <p>
 This program is distributed in the hope that it will be useful,<br />
 but WITHOUT ANY WARRANTY; without even the impdted warranty of<br />
-MERCHANTABIdtTY or FITNESS FOR A PARTICULAR PURPOSE.
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the<br />
 GNU General Pubdtc dtcense for more details.
 </p>